ivandimitrov1/icesync/README.md

 - open frontend folder and run '**npm install**' , then '**npm start**'.
 The backend url is already binded in the .env file.

 - to add a new migration, set Infrastructure prj as a start project and run 'dotnet ef --startup-project ../IceSync.Api/ migrations add MigrationScriptName -o Data/Migrations'

-## App deploy
-- open the terminal from the root folder and execute **docker compose up**, then the FE will be accessible from localhost:3000 and the backend from localhost:8080